CineraM/Streaming-Site/README.md

-# Mock Anime Streaming-Site
+# Anime Streaming-Site
 Objective: Replicate a streaming site with anime oriented content.
+**MOCK SITE, WILL NOT BE DEPLOYED**

 ## Stack: MongoDB - Express - React - Node